bmatthias/config-builder/README.md

 ```java
 newConfig = new ConfigBuilder<Config>(Config.class).withCommandLineArgs(args).merge(existingConfig);
 ```
-Note that primitive type fields are always overwritten!
+<b>Note that primitive type fields are always overwritten!</b>
+Since primitive types can not be checked for 'null', it is not possible to check whether primitive fields of an existing config have already been set.
+Hence, for the moment, primitives are always overwritten.

 Usage example
 -------------